marcozennaro/tropo_paper/paper.md

     the transmission to very long distances.
-The trapping of the wave in the vertical plane accounts for the fact that the attenuation increases linearly with the distance, instead of quadratically as is the case in normal propagation conditions [@rh], so the received signal level could be higher than that of free space propgation.
+The trapping of the wave in the vertical plane accounts for the fact that the attenuation increases linearly with the distance, instead of quadratically as is the case in normal propagation conditions, so the received signal level could be higher than that of free space propgation.
-    Figure \autoref{fig:Munich-Gradient} is an example of the output of the script showing the threshold for ducting conditions.
+    \autoref{fig:Munich-Gradient} is an example of the output of the script showing the threshold for ducting conditions.

-    There is also the option to gather data for multiple dates, and this is done via the *graph-rsigra-interval.py* script.
-Figure \autoref{fig:multi_days_grad} shows an interesting case in which only one of the launches from this site surpassed the -157 threshold that indicates the condition for the possibility of a tropospheric duct.
+    There is also the option to gather data for multiple dates, and this is done via the *graph-rsigra-interval.py* script. \autoref{fig:multi_days_grad} shows an interesting case in which only one of the launches from this site surpassed the -157 threshold that indicates the condition for the possibility of a tropospheric duct.
-    These launches were made at the Rivolto site in Italy, which is the closest to the beyond the horizon links reported in [@troppo].
+    These launches were made at the Rivolto site in Italy, which is the closest to the beyond the horizon links reported in [@zennaro2020troppo].

 # Use cases